 1. Balances Hair pH

 An alkaline hair pH can cause damage.
 The healthy hair pH lies between 4.5 and 5.5.
-But most hair care products are not pH-balanced and may disturb the natural pH of hair (1).
+But most hair care products are not pH-balanced and may disturb the natural pH of the hair (1).
 Apple cider vinegar is mildly acidic and contains acetic acid, which has a low pH (2).
 Some believe it may balance the scalp pH, though more research is warranted in this regard.

 2. Has Antibacterial And Anti-fungal Properties